What you eat, and how much, is important for your health.

 Nutrition labels can help you choose between products and keep a check on the amount of foods you're eating that are high in fat, salt and added sugars.

-We all like to eat out sometimes but by preparing more foods at home you can control what goes into your meals - and its often much cheaper.
+We all like to eat out sometimes but by preparing more foods at home you can control what goes into your meals and its often much cheaper.
+Try making your favourite meals at home.
+Many key ingredients such as pasta, noodles, vegetables and sauces can be stored in the cupboards or freezer.

 Eating well can start with small changes - why not try swapping sugar on your breakfast for dried fruit, or swapping white bread for wholemeal.
 Find